prod-feng/lustre-zfs-centos7/README.md

 >

->/dev/sdc         15G   42M   14G   1% /tmp/mntUGdtaW

 >/dev/sdb         11G   46M  9.5G   1% /mnt/lustre/local/mylustre-MDT0000

 >/dev/sdc         15G   42M   14G   1% /mnt/lustre/local/mylustre-OST0001

+OK, it's working.
 Now I can mount the Luster storage.
 Since I am trying to mount it on the server, I do not need the cliet software yet.

 First, add one line to /etc/fstab file: